Gamal Abdel Nasser: Criticism

 American political scientist Mark Cooper asserted that Nasser's charisma and his direct relationship with the Egyptian people "rendered intermediaries (organizations and individuals) unnecessary".
 He opined that Nasser's legacy was a "guarantee of instability" due to Nasser's reliance on personal power and the absence of strong political institutions under his rule.
 Historian Abd al-Azim Ramadan wrote that Nasser was an irrational and irresponsible leader, blaming his inclination to solitary decision-making for Egypt's losses during the Suez War, among other events.
 Miles Copeland, Jr., a Central Intelligence Agency officer known for his close personal relationship with Nasser, said that the barriers between Nasser and the outside world have grown so thick that all but the information that attest to his infallibility, indispensability, and immortality has been filtered out.

 Zakaria Mohieddin, who was Nasser's vice president, said that Nasser gradually changed during his reign.
 He ceased consulting his colleagues and made more and more of the decisions himself.
 Although Nasser repeatedly said that a war with Israel will start at a time of his, or Arab, choosing, in 1967 he started a bluffing game "but a successful bluff means your opponent must not know which cards you are holding.
 In this case Nasser's opponent could see his hand in the mirror and knew he was only holding a pair of deuces" and Nasser knew that his army is not prepared yet.
 "All of this was out of character...His tendencies in this regard may have been accentuated by diabetes...
 That was the only rational explanation for his actions in 1967".

+Antisemitism

-Nasser told a German neo-Nazi newspaper in 1964 that "no person, not even the most simple one, takes seriously the lie of the six million Jews that were murdered [in the Holocaust]."
+During an interview with Gerhard Frey in the German neo-Nazi newspaper National-Zeitung on May 1st, 1964, Nasser said that "no person, not even the most simple one, takes seriously the lie of the six million Jews that were murdered [in the Holocaust]."
 However, he is not known to have ever again publicly called the figure of six million into question, perhaps because his advisors and East German contacts had advised him on the subject.
-Nasser, convinced of its authenticity, also encouraged the distribution of the antisemitic fabfrication "The Protocols of the Elders of Zion".
+Nasser, convinced of its authenticity, also encouraged the distribution of the antisemitic fabrication The Protocols of the Elders of Zion.
 He believed that the Jews greatly influenced the global financial market and that they ultimately strove for world domination.
 Nasser also hired former Nazi officials like Johann von Leers to distribute antisemitic propaganda.
 He is, however, thought to have been more moderate in that regard than contemporary political powers like Young Egypt or the Muslim Brotherhood.